-Our favorite fourth grade teacher, Ms. Sneed, discussed teaching electricity with her colleague, Mr. Frank.
+Our favorite fourth grade teacher, Ms. Sneed, discussed physical science activities with her colleague, Mr. Frank.
 “I want our kids to do science, not just read about it,” she said.

 As usual, she hopped in front of her computer and began searching Teachers pay Teachers.
 “Hey, look at this electricity unit!
 Kids work in groups to conduct labs.
 They use inquiry and make generalizations.”

 As she scrolled through the preview, Mr. Frank stopped her.
 “And the extensions are dynamite!” he exclaimed.

 Ms. Sneed Begins Teaching Electricity with Batteries and Bulbs

 The following week, Ms. Sneed began teaching electricity.
 “Today we’ll do a battery and bulb activity, she told her class.
 “Using a battery and a piece of aluminum foil, you and your partner will discover ways to light a bulb.”

 After their teacher distributed the materials, the kids got busy.
 For a while, the classroom was quiet.
 Soon, however, cries of “This bulb doesn’t work!” could be heard.